MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 The Microsoft Power BI [deployment pipelines](intro-to-deployment-pipelines.md) tool enables business intelligence teams to build an efficient and reusable release process for their Power BI content.

 > [!NOTE]
 > The deployment pipelines APIs listed here only apply to Power BI items.
-For a Fabric APIs see the [Fabric API documentation](pipeline-automation-fabric.md).
+For Fabric APIs, see the [Fabric API documentation](pipeline-automation-fabric.md).

 To achieve continuous integration and continuous delivery (CI/CD) of content, many organizations use automation tools, including [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops).
 Organizations that use Azure DevOps, can use the [Power BI automation tools](#use-the-power-bi-automation-tools-extension) extension, which supports many of the deployment pipelines API operations.